770-6 MILITARY PAY

 Mike is in the military stationed oversees.
 Mike's wife Bonnie and their daughter have an open case.
 Mike sends his wife $1,000 every month.
 When Mike is deployed to a combat zone his pay is increased to $1,300 a month, which is deposited into a joint account.
 The additional $300 is considered combat pay and is exempt.
 The remaining $1,000 is budgeted as countable earned income because that's the amount the family was receiving before Mike was deployed to a combat zone.

 There are certain allowable expenses that are specific to a military person's pay.
-Listed below are allowable expenses that are located in the Deductions column of the LESLeave and Earnings Statement.
+Listed below are allowable expenses that are located in the Deductions column of the LES.

 1. Housing allowances (BAQ or BAH):

-- Households living on base whose housing is paid as in-kind income: the value of shelter expenses paid by in-kind income are shelter expenses.
+Households living on base whose housing is paid as in-kind income: shelter expenses paid by in-kind income are allowed.

-- Households living on or off base whose housing expenses are paid directly to the vendor: shelter expenses are allowed for expenses paid via a vendor payment.
+Households living on or off base whose housing expenses are paid directly to the vendor: shelter expenses are allowed for expenses paid by a countable direct vendor payment.

 2. Support or Community Debt.
 This deduction is either a spousal or child support obligation.
 A deduction is allowed for the monthly child support obligation if verified.